linuxserver/docker-documentation/docs/selkies/developer-guide/architecture.md

 labwc then runs as a *client* of that compositor (using its Wayland backend, the nested pattern) and provides window management, decorations, and XWayland on display `:0` for legacy apps.
 Applications connect to labwc's `wayland-0` socket.
 Full desktops swap labwc for a heavier nested compositor: Webtop KDE runs `kwin_wayland` nested on `wayland-1` with plasmashell on top.

-In X11 fallback mode the shape is more traditional: a patched Xvfb (with DRI3 device support) provides `:1`, Openbox manages windows, and pixelflux captures via XSHM with per stripe hashing for damage detection.
+In X11 mode the shape is more traditional: an XLibre Xvfb built with glamor and DRI3 provides `:1` with its screen pixmap on the GPU, Openbox manages windows, and pixelflux captures the screen with a DRI3 blit into DMA-BUFs the encoder imports in place.
+Without a GPU, or when the DRI3 path is declined, it captures via XShm with per stripe hashing for damage detection.

 ## The video pipeline

 ### Capture and damage

 - Wayland: the compositor knows exactly which rectangles changed each frame, damage tracking is free and exact.
-- X11: pixelflux hashes each horizontal stripe of the framebuffer per frame (xxh3) and marks changed stripes dirty, with a "damage block" heuristic that stops re hashing regions that are continuously changing.
+- X11: on the DRI3 path the Damage extension reports whether anything changed since the last frame.
+On the XShm path pixelflux hashes each horizontal stripe of the framebuffer per frame (xxh3) and marks changed stripes dirty, with a "damage block" heuristic that stops re hashing regions that are continuously changing.
 - Idle screens take a fast path that costs close to zero CPU.

 ### Encoding